 - Nets are good, but don’t prevent injury: Nets sometimes give parents a false sense of security.
-The majority of injuries occur on the trampoline mat itself, so having a net around the area doesn’t always mean less injuries.
+The majority of injuries occur on the trampoline mat, so having a net around the area doesn’t mean less injuries.

 - Not advised for children under 6: This may seem like an unrealistic expectation, but both the AAP and AAOS do not recommend trampoline use for children under 6.